top of page

 Ginger's biomedical actions include anti-inflammatory, antiarthritic, lung tonic, appetizer, antiemetic, antispasmodic, carminative, burns ama (toxins), decongestant, detoxicant, digestive, galactagogue, sialogogue, spleen-tonic, stomachic, and vasodilator.

 Ginger's numerous health benefits, including aiding digestion, improving respiration, and alleviating joint pain, provide reassurance and confidence in its use.
-It is believed to destroy ama (toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stop hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps and is believed to help with congestive-type cardiac disorders.
+It is believed to destroy ama (toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stop hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps, and help with congestive-type cardiac disorders.

 bottom of page